TrajectoryMover: Generative Movement of Object Trajectories in Videos

 Using \nameDataset (Section~\ref{sec:data_gen}), we train a video-to-video model that maps a source video $\sourcevideo \in \videospace$ to a target video $\targetvideo \in \videospace$, conditioned on an object displacement control signal $\controldisp \in \mathbb{R}^{\numchannel \times \height \times \width}$.
 Here $\numf$, $\numchannel$, $\height$, and $\width$ denote the number of frames, color channels, and frame resolution.
 The control signal $\controldisp$ encodes which object to move and where to place it in the target frame.

 We use Wan2.1-T2V-1.3B~\cite{wan2025} as the DiT backbone and its VAE to map video frames $V$ to spatio-temporal latents $z \in \latentspace$.
 We form three latent streams, $z_{\mathrm{trj}}$, $z_{\mathrm{src}}$, and $z_{\mathrm{bb}}$, and concatenate them along the temporal axis before denoising.
-To match frame-level RoPE indexing~\cite{su2024roformer}, we place target frames first, from $0$ to $F'-1$, then append source frames and the control latent.
+To match frame-level RoPE indexing~\cite{su2024roformer}, we place target frames first, from $0$ to $F'-1$, followed by source frames and the control latent.